Eth007/CTF-Writeups/OSINT.md

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups19.PNG?raw=true)

 Because we have already been to her twitter, we click the link to her website.
-It leads us to the UIUCTF homepage, but in the URL we can see that the flag is being sent as a POST request:
+It leads us to the UIUCTF homepage, but in the URL we can see that the flag is being sent as a GET request:

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups20.PNG?raw=true)